Odinosik/VulnerLabMaster/README.md

-##### Node Application with vulnerabilitis: Prototype pollution, nosqli, cache deception
+##### Node Application with vulnerabilitis: Prototype pollution, nosqli, cache deception, created as part of master's thesis

 You can run it using node by executing the following commands